EfimSo/CipherCampus/README.md

 This enhancement makes our system more robust against malicious attacks while maintaining the privacy benefits of our zero-knowledge proofs.
 The school is unable to submit reviews on students' behalf as they are able to generate proofs but not sign.

-### Nullifier
+### Nullifiers
 We added backend nullifiers by implementing a new SQL table mapping courses to public keys.
 If the user submits a review with the same public key, for the same class, the server returns a 500 code error.
-View the response in the network tab to see the error code.
+View the response in the network tab to see the nullifier error message.

 ### Encryption Changes